The Flight Edit: 5 Comfort Essentials I Never Travel Without

 A Compact Travel Blanket

 I’m someone who tends to run cold, plus I just like the feeling of being bundled while relaxing or trying to sleep.
-I used to travel with a scarf to help me stay warm on flights, which are notoriously chilly, but switched to this compact travel blanket for more warmth recently.
+I used to travel with a scarf to help me stay warm on flights, which are notoriously chilly, but switched to this compact travel blanket for more coverage recently.
 A blanket might seem like one of those details that takes up unnecessary space in your luggage, particularly if you’re going somewhere hot, but trust me: You’ll be wishing you brought a blanket while shivering at 30,000 feet.
 Comfort comes more easily when you’re warm!

 A Rich Face and Hand Moisturizer